clement2987/pokerBreaks/desktop_app/readme.txt

 If daylight savings time is not automatically being applied then the most likely cause is the dates have not been added to the JSON file "daylight_savings.json" and the file needs to be updated, this can either be done by TODO or by manually opening the json file and adding the dates for the years not currently supported if this is done manually make sure that the person preforming the task is familiar with json format as any mistakes could cause unpredictable behavour

+# TODO
+write function to load state
+turn lights green when table goes on break network with phone app add settings and test if when settings are changed everything still works make sure daylight savings are being handled write function to generate report make sure state.json is being updated with every change add to this file as I remember things